carlCarlson6/CamillionCodeAssignment/README.md

 ![CORE_diagram](img/CORE_diagram.jpg)

-The objective of this module is to act as some kind of domain layer and to achive decoupling of the code from the infrastructe.
+The objective of this module is to act as some kind of domain layer and to achive decoupling of the code from the infrastructure and frameworks.

 ### API